 Ontruzant® (trastuzumab-dttb) is used to treat certain people with metastatic breast cancer that is positive for the human epidermal growth factor receptor 2 (HER+).
 It is used for HER2+ metastatic breast cancer:1-4

-- In combination with Taxol as a first treatment
+- In combination with paclitaxel as a first-line treatment

-- Alone in people who have been treated with 1 or more chemotherapy drugs
+- Alone in people who have previously been treated with at least one chemotherapy course for metastatic breast cancer

 Metastatic breast cancer is cancer that has spread to other parts of the body, such as the bones or liver.
 Breast cancer tumors are defined as HER2+ or HER2- cancers.
 HER2 refers to a specific protein that appears on the surface of cancer cells and can lead to faster growth and spread of the cancer.
-When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.
-HER2- cancers produce few or no HER2 molecules.
-About 15 to 30 percent of breast cancers are HER2+.2-4
+When cancer cells produce too many HER2 molecules, they are called HER2+ tumors.2-4

 How does Ontruzant work?

 Ontruzant is a monoclonal antibody.
 Antibodies are a normal part of our immune system that act against antigens.
-These are bacteria, viruses, and other foreign organisms that threaten our health.
-Monoclonal antibodies are created in a lab to attach to specific antigens on the surface of cancer cells.1-4
+These include bacteria, viruses, and other foreign organisms that threaten our health.
+Monoclonal antibodies used in cancer treatment are created in a lab to attach to specific antigens on the surface of cancer cells.1-4

-Ontruzant is designed to bind to HER2 antigens that appear on the surface of HER2+ breast cancers.
-HER2 antigens stimulate tumors to grow especially fast.
-By blocking HER2, Ontruzant slows the uncontrolled growth of the tumor cells.1-4
+Ontruzant is designed to bind to HER2 receptors that appear on the surface of HER2+ breast cancers.
+HER2+ breast cancers can grow and spread quickly.
+By blocking HER2, Ontruzant helps slow or block the growth and spread of HER2+ breast cancers.1-4

 Since Ontruzant works only with tumors that are HER2+, your doctor will test your tumor for HER2 before prescribing this drug.1-4

 What are the possible side effects?